SENG-350-2024-fall/Team5/UseCases.md

    <td><strong>Steps</strong>
    </td>
    <td>
-<strong>#1.</strong> If the best course of action for the patient has been decided to wait for the ER, <strong>then</strong> a notification will be sent to the patient stating how long they should wait until coming into the ER.
+<strong>#3.2.</strong> <strong>If</strong> the best course of action for the patient has been decided to wait for the ER, <strong>then</strong> a notification will be sent to the patient stating how long they should wait until coming into the ER.
    </td>
   </tr>
   <tr>